HomeKia

 We’ve logged hundreds of hours driving and evaluating this generation of PHEV SUVs, including the Kia Sportage Plug-in Hybrid.

 Before buying a new Sportage Plug-in Hybrid compact SUV, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
-Resale values are around average for the class.
+The Sportage Plug-in Hybrid’s resale value is above average.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Power, Ride, and Handling